pallavi-shekhar/amazon-ecommerce-clone-backend/README.md

     * To run the tests execute `npm test`.

-* Build and run Amazon E-Commerece Clone Backend using Docker Compose
+* Build and run Amazon Ecommerce Clone Backend using Docker Compose
     * Clone this repo.
     * Make a copy of **.env.example** file to **.env**.
     * Make a copy of **keys/private.pem.example** file to **keys/private.pem**.